SameemC/architecture-analytics-mcp/phase_fee_estimator_mcp/README.md

 Tool 2 of the architecture-analytics-mcp suite.

-A Model Context Protocol (MCP) server that gives architects and project managers a statistically grounded fee estimate for any project phase — or the total project fee across all phases — drawn directly from their firm's historical project data.
+A Model Context Protocol (MCP) server that gives architects and project managers a statistically grounded fee estimate for any project phase, or the total project fee across all phases, drawn directly from their firm's historical project data.

 ---

 ## What problem this solves

-Every architecture firm faces the same proposal moment: a project manager sits down to write a fee and has to answer — is this reasonable?
+Every architecture firm faces the same proposal moment: a project manager sits down to write a fee and has to answer: is this reasonable?
 Too low?
 Leaving money on the table?

 For a single phase that answer has always come from memory or manually digging through old proposals.
-For a full project fee it's even harder — firms are typically summing phase guesses without any statistical grounding or project comparables to anchor the total.
+For a full project fee it's even harder: firms are typically summing phase guesses without any statistical grounding or project comparables to anchor the total.